Economy of Belarus: Economy sectors

 In the Soviet period, Belarus specialized mainly in machine building and instrument building (especially tractors, large trucks, machine tools, and automation equipment), in computers and electronics industry and in agricultural production.
 In 1992, industry in Belarus accounted for approximately 38 percent of GDP, down from 51 percent in 1991.
 This figure reflects a decline in the availability of imported inputs (especially crude oil and deliveries from Russia), a drop in investments, and decreased demand from Belarus's traditional export markets among the former Soviet republics.
 Belarus's economy was also affected by decreased demand for military equipment, traditionally an important sector.

 In 1994, gross industrial output declined by 19 percent.
 At the beginning of 1995, every industrial sector had decreased output, including fuel and energy extracting (down by 27 percent); chemical and oil refining (18 percent); ferrous metallurgy (13 percent); machine building and metal working (17 percent); truck production (31 percent); tractor production (48 percent); light industry (33 percent); wood, paper, and pulp production (14 percent); construction materials (32 percent); and consumer goods (16 percent).

 In 1996, a Free Economic Zone (FEZ) area was set up in Brest.
 The programme has been expanded to Minsk, Gomel, Vitebsk, Grodno, and Mogilev.
 As of 2020, more than 270 foreign organizations have benefited from the opportunity.
 Membership in a FEZ confers substantial benefits:

 As of 2013, some of Belarusian industry was inflicted with overproduction: its unsold goods stocks were estimated to be worth at least US$3.8 billion, including 20,000 unsold Belarus-brand tractors.

 Land ownership is tightly regulated in Belarus.
-The Land Code and Presidential Decree 667 was issued in 2007, and follows strict guidelines according to its "targetted use".
+The Land Code and Presidential Decree 667 was issued in 2007, and follows strict guidelines according to its targeted use.
 Approximately 90% of the land is dedicated by this means to agricultural or forestry use.